genleung/cfLog/README.md

-# artLog
+# cfarLog
 A tiny, flexible and thread-safe C++ logger for developers

 ## Compile
-You can compile the artlog as a static link library or a dynamic link library, based on your preferences.
+You can compile the cfarlog as a static link library or a dynamic link library, based on your preferences.
 The CMake tool is required to build the libraries using our CMakeLists.txt.
 The procedure is quit simple on Linux system:
 - mkdir build
 - cd build
 - cmake ..